SPEAK TO AN EMPLOYEE RIGHTS ATTORNEY FOR RESTAURANT WORKERS FOR LEGAL HELP

-For people in all walks of life, the restaurant industry offers excellent employment opportunities.
-It gives employees the opportunity to interact with customers, learn about service, and earn a substantial living.
-While industry can sometimes be demanding and difficult, it should never be inhumane.
-In the state of California, restaurant workers have rights.
+For people from all walks of life, the restaurant industry offers excellent employment opportunities.
+It allows employees to interact with customers, learn about the service, and earn a substantial living.
+While this industry can sometimes be demanding and challenging, it should never be inhumane.

 WHAT ARE RESTAURANT WORKERS’ RIGHTS?

 As a worker in California, your rights are protected and enforced by the California Department of Industrial Relations, Division of Labor Standards Enforcement (DLSE).

 This division is responsible for investigating and resolving labor code violations and issues about discrimination, wages, hours, working conditions, and more.
 State laws protect you whether you’re documented or undocumented.
 Here are a few of the rights promised to you:

 - Minimum Wage – Restaurant workers are to get paid no less than the legal minimum wage, whether measured by time, commission, piece rate, or some other calculation method.
 With some minor exceptions, all wages earned are due at a minimum of twice each calendar month.

 - Rest Period – Restaurant workers are permitted a 10-minute rest period for every four hours worked.
 If you do not receive a rest period, your employer is required to pay an additional hour of pay at your regular rate.